Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Methods

 where $\smash{s^{(0)}_{htj}} = \sum_{i\colon \mathbf{x}_i \in \mathcal{A}^{(0)}_{htj}}r_{(h)ij}$ and $n_{htj}$ is the total number of observations in the partition $\smash{\mathcal{A}^{(0)}_{htj}}$.
 It can similarly be shown that the full conditional distributions of the terminal node parameters are

 Sampling from the tree topologies, $\smash{\mathcal{T}^{(\mathrm{c})}_{h}}$ and $\smash{\mathcal{T}^{(0)}_{h}}$, is carried out via MH using the respective integrated likelihood functions in \eqref{eq:integrated_likelihood_lambdas} and \eqref{eq:integrated_likelihood_mus}.
 The tree proposals are generated through transition kernels defined as mixtures of birth, death, and change moves \citep[for more details, see][]{Kapelner2016}.
 Finally, we emphasise that the updates from the full conditional distributions of the latent variables $\phi_i$ given in \eqref{eq:full_conditional_phi_i}, the latent zero-inflation indicators $z_{ij}$ given in \eqref{eq:full_conditional_z_ij}, and the truncated normal latent variables $w_{ij}$, form part of our MCMC algorithm.
 Additional sampling steps are required for ZANIM-LN-BART, where we update the random effects using elliptical slice sampling \citep{Murray2010} and update the parameters of the factor-analytic hyperprior via closed-form Gibbs steps.
-Further details, along with pseudocode describing the MCMC algorithm for ZANIM-LN-BART, are provided in the Supplementary Material.
+Further details, along with pseudocode describing the MCMC algorithm for ZANIM-LN-BART, are provided in Supplementary Material \ref{supp:inference_zanim_ln}.
+Convergence assessment is also discussed in Supplementary Material \ref{supp:convergence}, where it is shown that all models evaluated throughout this paper exhibit satisfactory convergence.